rita-ni/DSCI-532_group-211_dashboards/README.md

 # DSCI-532_group-211_dashboards

-This repository hosts the App for the stock price data from the `vega-dataset`.
+This repository hosts the dashboard for the stock price data from the `vega-dataset`.
+The background and purpose of this dashboard can be found in our [proposal.](https://github.com/UBC-MDS/DSCI-532_group-211_dashboards/blob/master/Proposal.md)

 ### Description of the App/Dashboard